NEW! Publication of my book at Editions Mimésis

 I currently work as a postdoctoral research associate in the Department of Global Health and Social Medicine, King’s College London.
 As a member of the project Grid Oncology: Remaking Cancer Care in India, I explore the contemporary transformations of oncological practice in north-Indian hospitals.

-I am the coeditor of two collective works: the conference proceedings Of Living Beings and Artefacts.
-The Articulation of Vital and Technical Processes (with Perig Pitrou and Ludovic Coupaye) and the collective book Hospitals in South Asia: Health Policies, Care Practices (with Clémence Jullien and Bertrand Lefebvre).
-Also, I am currently preparing a third collective work for the journal Techniques&Culture, on the theme of biomimicry.
+I am the author of the book Les mots de la morgue: La médecine légale en Inde du Nord (Editions Mimésis, 2021) and the coeditor of three collective works: the conference proceedings Of Living Beings and Artefacts.
+The Articulation of Vital and Technical Processes (with Perig Pitrou and Ludovic Coupaye), the collective book Hospitals in South Asia: Health Policies, Care Practices (with Clémence Jullien and Bertrand Lefebvre) and Techniques&Culture, n°73, entitled Biomimicry.
+Imitation of living beings and modeling of life.